 Some mothers may not give baths to their baby for a few days to a week after birth.
 It is not necessary to delay bathing for several days.
 It is essential to remove amniotic fluid and blood from babies’ skin for hygiene purposes.
 You may ask the hospital staff to gently clean the baby, leaving some of the vernix on their skin.
 You may massage the vernix into the baby’s skin for a few days after birth.

-Delaying the first bath may not be ideal for babies born with meconium (first stool) contaminated amniotic fluid or with the risk of contracting infections from the birth canal.
+Delaying the first bath may not be ideal for babies born with meconium- (first stool) contaminated amniotic fluid from the amniotic sac or with the risk of contracting infections from the birth canal.
 You may discuss with the healthcare provider to know the best time and method to bathe your baby.

 Risks of Leaving Vernix On A Baby’s Skin After Birth

-Leaving vernix on a newborn’s skin may not cause any risk in most cases.
-Babies with meconium staining and a history of chorioamnionitis may have an increased risk of developing bacterial induction if the vernix is left on the skin for several hours.
-In some cases, leaving vernix may increase the risk of contracting maternal infections, such as hepatitis and HIV.
+Leaving vernix on a newborn’s skin may not pose any risk in most cases.
+Babies with meconium staining or a history of chorioamnionitis may have an increased risk of developing bacterial overgrowth if the vernix is left on the skin for several hours.
+In some cases, leaving vernix may increase the risk of the baby contracting maternal infections, such as hepatitis and HIV.

-Excess vernix on the baby’s skin may result in neonatal aspiration syndrome.
-In rare cases, vernix caseosa may lead to granuloma and peritonitis (heart infection) in babies born through cesarean sections (1).
+Excess vernix on the baby’s skin may result in neonatal aspiration syndromeiXA condition where the baby breathes in its stool and amniotic fluid shortly after or during birth. .
+In rare cases, vernix caseosa may lead to granulomaiXA swollen cluster of white blood cells or other tissues that can be seen in the head, lungs, skin, or other body parts. and peritonitis, fetal heart infection in babies born through cesarean sections (1).
 The risk may vary depending on the existing health conditions, so you may take the appropriate decision according to the risks and benefits of leaving vernix on the baby’s skin.

-Vernix caseosa is a natural protector of a newborn’s skin.
-Immediate bathing is not necessary for all babies.
-If there are no contraindications to delay the first bath, you may wait several hours to let your baby benefit from the vernix.
-Discuss with your healthcare provider to know the risk and benefits of leaving the vernix caseosa on your baby’s skin for more time.
+Vernix caseosa is a naturally protective layer on a newborn’s skin.
+Usually, immediate bathing is not required for all babies, and if there are no such factors to delay the first bath, you may wait several hours to let your baby benefit from the vernix and soak its moisture.
+However, you must discuss it in detail with a healthcare professional to know about all the risks and benefits of leaving the vernix caseosa on your baby’s skin for a longer period.